nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 -----

-Other inherited methods
+Inherited methods
 =======================

 The methods available from a `NetworkX graph
 <https://networkx.org/documentation/stable/reference/classes/graph.html#networkx.Graph>`__
-can be called directly from a :class:`~networkx_temporal.TemporalGraph` object as well.
+can be called directly from a :class:`~networkx_temporal.graph.TemporalGraph` object as well.
 For example, the familiar methods below transform its edges into directed or undirected:

 .. code-block:: python